HazCom; Hazard communication; Material Safety Data Sheet; MSDS

 - Cause fires or explosions

-Your hospital or workplace will have policies about how to deal with these materials.
-You will receive special training if your work with these materials.
+Your hospital or workplace has policies about how to deal with these materials.
+You will receive special training if you work with these materials.

 Know where hazardous materials are used and stored.
 Some common areas are where: